iimohammad/iimohammad/README.md

 Experience
 ----------
 **Software Developer:**
-Iran Khodro company

 **Software Developer:**
-worked as a freelance with Golang, PHP, Python.
+worked as a freelance with Python.

 **Software Developer:**
 My main responsibility is to work on real-time signal processing by Qt-framework.